 UCLA's central resource for the collection and maintenance of instructional media.
 The collection includes several thousand videotapes, laserdiscs, DVDs, and other media as well as selected department, media lab, and study center collections.

 IMCS is funded for instructional on-campus use.
-Although most holdings are also listed in UC Library Search, researchers can search the more up to date IMCS catalog available directly from their website.
-Students must use these videos on site at the Instructional Media Lab, although some are available for streaming via course reserves.
+Although most holdings are also listed in UC Library Search, researchers can also search the IMCS catalog directly.
+Students must use these videos on site at the Instructional Media Lab, although some are available for streaming via course reserves in Bruin Learn.